jp7677/nvidia-vulkan-beta-driver/README.md

 # [NVIDIA Vulkan Beta Driver](https://github.com/jp7677/nvidia-vulkan-beta-driver)

-This is just a script to build packages of the [NVIDIA Vulkan Beta Driver](https://developer.nvidia.com/vulkan-driver) for Fedora 32.
+This is a script to build packages of the [NVIDIA Vulkan Beta Driver](https://developer.nvidia.com/vulkan-driver) for Fedora 32.
 This script just wraps the excellent NVIDIA package scripts from [negativo17](https://negativo17.org/).

 ## Build and install

 You'll need to have `rpmbuild` and friends installed on your Fedora 32 machine.
-Building rpm's with for e.g. 450.56.02 goes like:
+Building rpm's for e.g. driver version 450.56.02 goes like:

 ```bash
 git clone --recurse-submodules https://github.com/jp7677/nvidia-vulkan-beta-driver